 Jennifer grinned darkly when she arrived at the studio gym to find no one there but her.
 She had the high ceiling room to herself.
 Good! she thought, since even she did not regard herself to be suitable company for anyone today.
 She paused, and looked up at high wooden beam where the weight and large carabiner were hanging empty.
 It was all hers for a few hours.

-She dropped her large duffel containing her personal rigging with the ocean-blue drapes on the floor and stepped to the wall to released the line holding the weight and carabiner and lowered it from 25 high to her chest level.
+She dropped her large duffel containing her personal rigging with the ocean-blue drapes on the floor and stepped to the wall to released the line holding the weight and carabiner and lowered it from 25 feet high to her chest level.
 She returned to pulled her own mounting assembly from her bag and paused for a routine inspection.

 Her mood softened when she came to the, still new, swivel.